 There are many neurophysiological theories on the causes of tinnitus and site of origin.
 No one theory has been definitively proven, but some have been studied more than others.
 The intention of this handbook is not to review all the theories and models, but rather to discuss one of the more generally accepted models of the origin of tinnitus.
-We have listed many good references and websites at the back of the handbook that discuss them in detail.
+We have listed many good references and websites at the back of this guide that discuss this in detail.

 In addition to the neurophysiological factors, there can also be psychological influences that play a role in the perception of tinnitus.
-It is important to consider both of these aspects when trying to find relief from your tinnitus.
+It is important to consider both of these aspects when trying to find relief.